 Option 1 – MW capacity conversion

-Interconnection Customers may request to replace a portion or all of the requested MW interconnection capacity in their Interconnection Request with energy storage.
+Interconnection Customers may request to replace a portion or all of the requested MW interconnection capacity in their Interconnection Request with energy storage, except as prohibited as outlined in this BPM Section 6.5.3, Changes to Fuel Type of the Proposed Project.
 Replacing existing capacity with storage is allowed provided the electrical characteristics of the Generating Facility are substantially unchanged.
 Likewise, at any point in evaluating a fuel-type change, the CAISO may determine that the change is material such that it must come in the form of a new Interconnection Request.

 Option 2 – energy storage capacity addition